Back to Blog

 The bottom line

-OpenClaw is powerful because it can act across tools, channels, and models.
-That same power is exactly why you should not casually run it on the same machine that holds your daily keys, files, and browser sessions.
+OpenClaw can do real work across tools, channels, and models.
+That is useful.
+It is also a good reason not to leave it on the same machine that holds your daily keys, files, and browser sessions.

-The safer pattern is straightforward: host the agent on a private VPS, keep secrets server-side, narrow filesystem access, limit integrations, and treat every MCP server or skill as a trust decision.
-That gives you the upside of self-hosted autonomy without turning your laptop into the weakest link.
+The safer pattern is pretty plain: host the agent on a private VPS, keep secrets server-side, narrow filesystem access, limit integrations, and treat every MCP server or skill as a trust decision.
+You keep the upside of self-hosted autonomy without making your laptop the weakest link.

-If you want a dedicated place to run OpenClaw with root access and private AI infrastructure already in place, start with GetClaw's private AI cloud and pair it with the multi-model gateway.
+If you want a dedicated place to run OpenClaw with root access and private AI infrastructure already in place, start with Managed OpenClaw Hosting, compare the actual path in pricing, and pair it with the multi-model gateway.

 FAQ